dlt-hub/dlt/docs/website/docs/general-usage/resource.md

 on_error_continue=true
 ```

-You can sniff the schema from the data ie. using `duckdb` to infer the table schema from csv file. `dlt.mark.with_file_import` accepts additional arguments that you can use to pass hints at run time.
+You can sniff the schema from the data ie. using `duckdb` to infer the table schema from `csv` file. `dlt.mark.with_file_import` accepts additional arguments that you can use to pass hints at run time.

 :::note
 * If you do not define any columns, the table will not be created in the destination. `dlt` will still attempt to load data into it, so you create a fitting table upfront, the load process will succeed.
-* Files are imported using hard links if possible.
+* Files are imported using hard links if possible to avoid copying and duplicating storage space needed.
 :::

 ### Duplicate and rename resources